Hyperoptic Broadband Review (Updated June 2026)

 Is Hyperoptic available in houses?

 Yes, in some areas.
 Hyperoptic is no longer just for apartment blocks, and it also serves some houses and new-build homes.
-That said, availability is still much stronger in large blocks and selected developments than on the average UK street.
+That said, availability is still much stronger in large blocks, new-builds and selected urban areas than on the average UK street.

 To ensure fairness, we use a standardised weighting system across all our ISP Reviews.
 Here is exactly how the 8.3/10 score for Hyperoptic was calculated: